bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-11-best-practices.md

 * Self-throttles requests to the average rate of `(X-Rate-Limit-Requests-Quota / X-Rate-Limit-Time-Window-Seconds)`.

 <!-- theme: warning -->
 > #### Note
-> * Endpoints that accept bulk requests may have specific limitations on the number of accepted parallel requests.
-For example, making multiple parallel `upsert` requests to [`/pricelists/{price_list_id}/records`](/api-reference/store-management/price-lists/price-lists-records/setpricelistrecordcollection) will result in a `429` error response -- these limitations are documented at the operation level in the API Reference.
+> Endpoints that accept bulk requests may have specific limitations on the number of accepted parallel requests.
+For example, making multiple parallel `upsert` requests to [`/pricelists/{price_list_id}/records`](/api-reference/store-management/price-lists/price-lists-records/setpricelistrecordcollection) will result in a `429` error response.
+These limitations are documented at the operation level in the API Reference.